The First Impression Problem: Internal Bias Triggers Overthinking in Reasoning Models: Impact of internal bias on the reasoning process

 Reasoning models may naturally engage in reflection, so even for cases with low deviation bias (MAE$<0.5$ or Inconsistency Rate $< 25\%$), reflective behavior can still be observed following the initial reasoning step.
 The main reason for this reflection may be to check whether the result is correct.
 For these cases, the number of reflection keywords is usually small.

-\textbf{The greater the deviation of the internal bias is, the more severely the model overthinks.} However, as internal bias deviation increases, both the average output length and the count of reflection keywords rise sharply, which can be interpreted as overthinking.
+\textbf{The greater the deviation of the internal bias is, the more severely the model overthinks.} As internal bias deviation increases, both the average output length and the count of reflection keywords rise sharply, which aligns with the earlier observation that internal bias triggers overthinking.
 For these thinking processes, the model tend to generate much more reflection keywords, because it is switching between different thoughts.
 These steps do not involve a thorough examination of the reasoning process but instead result primarily in increased token consumption without meaningful self-evaluation.
 This trend is consistently observed across all experiments.

 \textbf{Internal bias rather than question complexity causes the observed trends.} One might think that more difficult questions need longer thinking.
 Thus we collect the first reasoning length of each question, i.e. the length of the first complete thought that leads to an answer, which could be seen as an indicator of the complexity of the problem.
 As shown in Figure~\ref{fig:lengths}, the first reasoning lengths are almost the same for examples within the same task, indicating that the complexity of questions are almost the same in different groups in the same task.
 Therefore, internal bias is more likely to be the reason for overthinking.